The Job-Seeker's Guide to Seasonal Work

 How to Prepare for a Seasonal Job Interview

-Prepare for a seasonal job interview as you would for a long-term role.
+Prepare for a seasonal job interview as you would for a long-term position.
 Do your research on the company, dress professionally, and be on time.

 Your interviewers may ask you about your long-term plans and your seasonal flexibility.
-Make sure you’re up-front with your answers!
-If you’re interested in growing with the company, don’t be shy about it – let them know that you understand that this is seasonal work, but ask if there are opportunities for working toward a non-seasonal role with the company afterward.
-(It’s helpful to understand what they’ll be looking for in employees as they make decisions about extending employment after the holidays; if you start the job armed with that knowledge in advance, you can make sure you’re making the right impression from day one.)
+Make sure you’re up-front with your answers.
+If you’re interested in growing with the company, don’t be shy about it – let your interviewer know that you understand that this is seasonal work, but if there is a possibility for an opportunity for a long-term that you would be interested.
+It is also helpful to understand what they’ll looking for in seasonal employees as they make decisions about extending employment after the holiday.
+If you begin the job armed with that knowledge in advance, you can make sure you’re making the best impression from day one.

-And be honest about your ability to take on the demands of seasonal work.
-If you have travel plans, an inflexible schedule, or other commitments, your potential employer needs to know so they can decide if you’re truly a good fit.
-Being open doesn’t necessarily mean you won’t get the job – it means that your potential employer will have enough information so that you don’t end up over-scheduled and they don’t find themselves unexpectedly understaffed.
+Be honest about your ability to take on the demands of seasonal work.
+If you have travel plans, an inflexible schedule, or other commitments, your potential employer needs to know so they can decide if you’re genuinely a good fit for the role.
+Being open doesn’t necessarily mean you won’t get the job – instead it means that your potential employer will have enough information so that you don’t end up over-scheduled, and they don’t find themselves unexpectedly understaffed.

-Even if you don’t plan on seeking employment with the company after January or February, the interviewer may still want to gauge your commitment to this short-term role.
-Before you go into your interview, think about the reasons why you want this job beyond just a paycheck: the skills you want to learn, the excitement or fulfillment you get from doing this type of work, the chance to build a career in this industry, etc. What is true for you?
-Make sure you know how you’ll answer this question before you go in for the interview.
+Even if you don’t plan on seeking employment with the company after the holiday season, the interviewer may still want to gauge your commitment to this short-term role.
+Before you go into your interview, think about the reasons why you want this job beyond just a paycheck such as the skills you want to learn, the excitement or fulfillment you get from doing this type of work, the chance to build a career in this industry, etc. Make sure you know how you’ll answer these questions before you go into the interview.

 Ready to Look for Seasonal Work?

-So, you’ve made your pro and con list, and it seems like seasonal work is a good fit for you.
-You know what industry you want to search in or what roles might be a good fit for your skill set and schedule.
+So, you’ve made your pros and cons list, and it seems like seasonal work is a good fit for you.
+You know what industry you want to search in or what roles might be a good fit for your skillset and schedule.
 You know what you’re looking for from this role, and you know how to answer the interview questions you’ll most likely be asked.

 If you’re not sure where to start your job search, why not take a look at Nelson’s job listings?
-There, you’ll find seasonal, temp, and long-term roles to help you take the next steps on your career journey.
+There, you’ll find seasonal hiring, temp, and long-term roles to help you choose the next step on your career journey.